 - Complete the shipping plan process and approve the shipment.

-- The shipment will import with a "Working" status.
-If the shipment was already shipped from Seller Central, the shipment will import as "Closed" and inventory will be removed from the regular Ship From warehouse.
-A movement record will display in the Inventory Movement page.
+If the shipment was already shipped from Seller Central, it will import with a Closed status, and inventory will be removed from the regular Ship From warehouse.
+A movement record will show in the Inventory Movement page.